bedashree-kashyap/e-commerce-website/README.md

-# Shiners
+# e-commerce

-It's an ecommerce website with an interface for admin, delivery and users.
+It's a fullstack website with an interface for admin, delivery and users.